timholy/SnoopCompile.jl/docs/src/snoopi_deep_analysis.md

 If you make this change, start a fresh session, and recreate the flame graph, you'll see that the wide red flames are gone.

 !!! info
-    It's worth noting that this `warmpup` method needed to be carefully written to succeed in its mission. `stdout` is not inferrable (it's a global that can be replaced by `redirect_stdout`), so we needed to annotate its type.
+    It's worth noting that this `warmup` method needed to be carefully written to succeed in its mission. `stdout` is not inferrable (it's a global that can be replaced by `redirect_stdout`), so we needed to annotate its type.
 We also might have been tempted to use a loop, `for io in (stdout, IOContext(stdout)) ... end`, but inference needs a dedicated call-site where it knows all the types. ([Union-splitting](https://julialang.org/blog/2018/08/union-splitting/) can sometimes come to the rescue, but not if the list is long or elements non-inferrable.)
 The safest option is to make each call from a separate site in the code.

 The next trigger, a call to `sprint` from inside `Base.alignment(io::IO, x::Any)`, could also be handled using this `warmup` trick, but the flamegraph says this isn't an expensive method to infer.
 In such cases, it's fine to choose to leave it be.